zhudequan9/zhudequan9.github.io/_pages/about.md

 # 🧠 Academic Activities
 [First Training Course on Neural Modeling and Programming](https://github.com/brainpy/1st-neural-modeling-and-programming-course), August 23-29, 2023, Online.
-- learned the modeling and numerical simulation of neuron and synapse models.
+- Learned the modeling and numerical simulation of neuron and synapse models.